Skip to content

 When it isn’t

-A broker can usually negotiate a discretionary discount of 15-25 bps on a cashback product, which is worth more than the cashback itself over a standard loan life.
-Ask before settling.
+A broker can usually negotiate a discretionary discount of 15-25 bps on a cashback product, which is worth more over the life of the loan than the upfront payment.